LicensePro

 How to Apply: Step-by-Step

-Check Fort Worth Zoning Requirements
+Check Fort Worth zoning requirements

-Before applying, verify that your business location in Fort Worth's Tarrant County is properly zoned for your intended use.
-Contact the Fort Worth planning department.
+Before applying, verify your business location in Fort Worth's Tarrant County is properly zoned for your intended use.
+Contact the Fort Worth planning department for a zoning verification letter.

 Collect all necessary paperwork including zoning permit application, property description and address, business type and description.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Need Help With Your Zoning Approval in Fort Worth?